CoFH/cofh.github.io/docs/cofh-world/world-generator-configuration/feature-types/structure/index.md

                     [weighted array](/docs/cofh-world/world-generator-configuration/common-formats/weighted-array/)
                     of block IDs
                 </td>
-                <td markdown="span">(Any block)</td>
+                <td markdown="span">(None)</td>
                 <td markdown="span">
-                    The type of block that may be replaced by the blocks in the structure.
+                    A type of block in the structure that should not be generated.
+For example, this can be set to air blocks to prevent structures that include air blocks from carving out terrain.
 If specified as a weighted array, a single block type is chosen randomly each time the feature is generated.
                 </td>
             </tr>